 As well as caring about good recruitment, we also care about acting with social responsibility.
 This means building long term relationships; promoting employee well-being; getting involved in our local community and reducing our environmental impact.

 Think back to when you were a child, do you remember what you wanted to be when you grew up?
 Our unique competition challenges local pupils to convey their career dreams through art.
-Contrary to popular belief, they don't want to chase celebrity but have hopes of careers which are full of inspiration.
+Their hopes for the future and creativity will inspire and delight you.

 - The project is sustainable and has a healthy impact upon the business